-- independent expert audits on discrete company services or activities, to deliver transparency and validate processes; and/or - specification and implementation of new technical policies and processes and/or independent technical advice.
-This could be offered by stakeholders, as noted above, or by other means. - requirements on SONI to follow approved methodologies in certain areas (e.g. network planning); and to provide stakeholders with a high degree of transparency on the options it has considered and how it has assessed them.16
+- specification and implementation of new technical policies and processes and/or independent technical advice.
+This could be offered by stakeholders, as noted above, or by other means. - requirements on SONI to follow approved methodologies in certain areas (e.g. network planning); and to provide stakeholders with a high degree of transparency on the options it has considered and how it has assessed them.17